Ruan191/Basic-IO/README.md

 1. First you will need to download the BIO.rar file at https://github.com/Ruan191/Basic-IO/blob/master/BIO.rar or just simply clone the files.
 After you have downloaded the file feel free to extract the file anywhere you want on your PC.

-2. Open up your project you want to use the BIO.dll on.
+2. Open up the project you want to use the BIO.dll on.

 3. Click on Solution Explorer, then right click on References and select "Add Reference..."